StereoD-Development/flaunch/doc/buildyaml.md

 The `include` option is a list so multiple deriving from multiple templates is possible, and because this is `build.yaml`, you can even template based on platform.
 Sky is the limit.

 > Tip: The order of include is important.
 The overloading of values will continue from the first to the last.
-So if package `a` includes template `b` and `c` in that order, `a` is have precedence, followed by `c` and then `b`
+So if package `a` includes template `b` and `c` in that order, `a` will take precedence, followed by `c`, and then `b`

 # Build Types